On this page:

 • maintaining exclusion zones around vessels.

-Non-seismic HRG surveys involve acoustic equipment using varying frequencies of sound and passive sensors which are silent.
-This equipment is towed above the seafloor by slow-moving vessels.
-The sound sources in these surveys are much lower in energy, travel far shorter distances and disappear quickly.
+Non-seismic HRG surveys use acoustic equipment that is towed above the seafloor by slow-moving vessels.
+The equipment uses varying frequencies of sound and passive sensors, which are silent.
+The sound sources in these surveys are low in energy, travel short distances and disappear quickly.

-There is no evidence of offshore wind project development harming marine mammals or protected species.
-It has been concluded that other factors – including climate change – may have caused the deaths.
+There is no evidence of offshore wind project development, including non-seismic HRG surveys, harming marine mammals or protected species.

 The Australian Government has published its own guidance on environmental factors for offshore wind projects under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) to support the industry to identify and manage impacts to the environment.